lll44/Study/05 - Tools/Obsidian/Alfred Obsidian Launcher.md

 ## Carl
 **`ocarl`: Search `carl` auto-responses. 🐢**
-- Search and paste auto-responses from the beloved Discord Bot of the [Obsidian Discord Server](https://discord.gg/veuWUTm).

 ## Update Plugins & Metadata
 **`oupdate`: Update Plugins and Metadata used by this workflow**
 - Update your Community Plugins
-- Update your Beta Plugins (installed via [the BRAT Plugin](https://github.com/TfTHacker/obsidian42-brat))
+- Update your Beta Plugins via [the BRAT Plugin](https://github.com/TfTHacker/obsidian42-brat)
 - Re-index the data for the [Documentation Search](Documentation%20and%20Forum%20Search.md).
 - Refresh the metadata used for this workflow manually or set an interval to refresh it automatically.
 See the section on [workflow configuration for more information](Workflow%20Configuration.md#Metadata-Extractor-Configuration)